elabftw/elabdoc/doc/import-export.rst

    docker cp your.eln elabftw:/elabftw/exports/

-Figure out the Team ID by looking at the Team from the Sysconfig panel, where the ID will be displayed next to the Team.
+Figure out the Team ID by looking at the Teams tab from the Sysconfig panel, where the ID will be displayed next to the Team.
 Next, import your file with:

 .. code-block:: bash